Richard Honeywood: Biography

-Honeywood described Xenogears, his first translation project at Square and the first to be handled internally by the company, as "pure hell".
+Honeywood described Xenogears (1998), his first translation project at Square and the first to be handled internally by the company, as "pure hell", owing to its complex and controversial subject matter.
 This difficult experience catalyzed many of the changes to the company's approach to localization, moving translators' workspaces closer to the original development teams, improving communication with them, and introducing full-time editors.
 Another key change was adding a familiarization and glossary creation period to the schedule, in which the team develops a consistent style and characterization guide for the project.
 For Honeywood, a good localization takes into account the cultural differences between Japan and western territories.
 This sometimes involves rewriting dialogue or altering graphics, animations, and sounds.
-For instance, in Chocobo Racing, visual references to the Japanese folk heroes Momotarō and Kiji were changed to depict Hansel and Gretel, since the game was designed mainly for children, and Hansel and Gretel are better known in the west than Momotarō and Kiji.
+For instance, in Chocobo Racing (1999), visual references to the Japanese folk heroes Momotarō and Kiji were changed to depict Hansel and Gretel, since the game was designed mainly for children, and Hansel and Gretel are better known in the west than Momotarō and Kiji.
 According to Honeywood, trying to explain to the original development teams why some changes are needed can range from "frustrating to downright hilarious".
 Generally, older development teams trust the translators with making changes while newer teams can be more reluctant, though they usually build up trust gradually.

-During the development of Final Fantasy IX, Honeywood's team had expanded to allow translation from Japanese directly to French, Italian, German, and Spanish without English as an intermediate.
+During the development of Final Fantasy IX (2000), Honeywood's team had expanded to allow translation from Japanese directly to French, Italian, German, and Spanish without English as an intermediate.
 He also convinced the planning team to switch to ASCII characters.
 It was the last main Final Fantasy title in which translation began after the game was finished.
-Starting with Final Fantasy X, the localization team would get involved much earlier, collaborating to create the game script.
+Starting with Final Fantasy X (2001), the localization team would get involved much earlier, collaborating to create the game script.
 As the first main series title to feature voice acting, the team faced problems in both making the dialogue more compatible with an English-speaking audience and lip-synching it to match the in-game characters, whose lip movements were matched to the original Japanese dialogue.
-Honeywood spent four years working as localization director of Final Fantasy XI, translating new content concurrently with the Japanese version.
+Honeywood spent four years working as localization director of Final Fantasy XI (2003), translating new content concurrently with the Japanese version.
 For this title, he was responsible for the auto-translation feature, which allows Japanese- and English-speaking players of the game to communicate quickly.
 He also established naming conventions for the playable races and coded an automated name generator for new players.
+He recruited Michael-Christopher Koji Fox to work on the game.
 After Square merged with Enix to become Square Enix, he was tasked with managing localization for the Dragon Quest series.
-In order to differentiate the series from Final Fantasy, Honeywood decided to localize Dragon Quest VIII: Journey of the Cursed King and future titles in the series in British English.
+In order to differentiate the series from Final Fantasy, Honeywood decided to localize Dragon Quest VIII: Journey of the Cursed King (2005) and future titles in the series in British English.
 As part of this work, he wrote a comprehensive style guide to standardize names across the entire series, which has been maintained and updated by other teams since.